 These Oahu snorkeling spots are spread out all over the island, so you’ll definitely need a rental car.
 I recommend Discount Hawaii Car Rental.
 You’ll find the best prices, and you can reserve now and pay upon arrival.

-You might be hungry after snorkeling, so make sure to check out the best restaurants in Waikiki.
+You might be hungry after snorkeling, so make sure to check out the best restaurants in Waikiki or The best restaurants in Oahu.

 The best Oahu snorkeling